by Pasquale Cancellara, POLIS Network

 To be truly sustainable digital urban mobility options must be accessible for a broad range of users.
 To tackle this critical concern, the INDIMO project puts the needs of vulnerable transport users at the center of its action.
 By adopting an approach based on the principles of co-creation and on the structured cooperation of users, developers, operators, and policymakers, the project seeks to extend the benefits of digital mobility solutions to everyone.

-The event was moderated by Imre Keseru, the coordinator of the INDIMO project (VUB) who outlined the project objectives, emphasizing that the COVID-19 crisis has demonstrated how important digital technologies are for the mobility of people, for example to purchase or book tickets contactless.
+Eighty-one (81) people connected to the event, which was moderated by Imre Keserü, the coordinator of the INDIMO project (VUB) who outlined the project objectives, emphasizing that the COVID-19 crisis has demonstrated how important digital technologies are for the mobility of people, for example to purchase or book tickets contactless.

 At the same time, he warned that relying solely on digital technologies can also lead to the exclusion of the millions of Europeans who lack digital skills or access to the internet.